 - Administer blood tests to measure the levels of drugs or alcohol in someone’s system so they can determine which medications and what dosage of them will be necessary.

 - Screen for any physical or mental co-occurring disorders that will also require treatment in tandem with detox.

 - Conduct a general examination of overall physical health.

-– Take all the information gathered and use it to make a risk assessment in order to predict how severe the individual’s withdrawal will most likely be.
+- Take all the information gathered and use it to make a risk assessment to predict how severe the individual’s withdrawal will most likely be.

 - Use the data gathered during these screenings and tests to create an effective post-detox treatment plan.

 The next step in the detox process is stabilization, which is exactly what it sounds like: keeping the person undergoing detox in stable condition throughout the withdrawal period, and keeping them free from harm and as comfortable as possible.
 This is accomplished through the use of methods such as:

 - Medications to help make the symptoms of withdrawal easier to manage